-One of the things that gets increasingly fascinating the older I get is the new stuff you pick up as you “do things for real”.
-Right now we have been building a site for my current organisation.
+One of the things that becomes increasingly fascinating as I get older is the new knowledge acquired while “doing things for real”.
+Currently, we have been building a site for my current organization.

-We built a little CMS to drive content and the whole page is a Single Page Application (SPA).
-As we approached being finished we of course wanted to add Google Analytics to the site.
-Dead simple.
+We built a little CMS to drive content, and the whole page is a Single Page Application (SPA).
+As we approached completion, we naturally wanted to add Google Analytics to the site.
+Sounds simple enough.

-Or not maybe … in this post I’ll describe how we got it to work for our Single Page Application.
-Google Analytics default was is not built for that.
-And many descriptions you will find out there is written based with a client-side framework in mind, like Backbone.js.
+Or maybe not… in this post, I’ll describe how we got it to work for our Single Page Application.
+Google Analytics default setup is not built for that.
+And many descriptions you find out there are written with a client-side framework in mind, like Backbone.js.

 Infrastructure